sofiei/Attempt-3-Data-Practice/README.md

 Editing attempt

-A little more editing to see the difference.
+A little more editing to see the diff.

+But I don't fully get it.